 I walk at night a lot, so visibility is a major concern of mine.
 I was really pleased when Red Heart came out with a reflective yarn over a year ago.
 For a short time it seemed to be available at all the big box craft stores, but now I can only find it locally at the Evil Empire aka WalMart.

 This is a bulky or chunky acrylic (aside from the reflective material) yarn.
 While I’m pleased that it exists, I really wish that it was available in thinner yarns, and other materials, specifically cotton.
-Just because the nights are shorter, that doesn’t mean people aren’t sometimes out after dark after all, and it’s easier to find patterns for worsted* weight than bulky.
+Just because the nights are shorter in the summer, that doesn’t mean people aren’t sometimes out after dark after all, and it’s easier to find patterns for worsted* weight than bulky.